-To become eligible as a non-resident investor on the KRX, you’ll need to file specific paperwork.
-This includes a copy of your passport, an investment ID application, a registration of signature, a standing proxy agreement and a resident status determination document.
+You’ll need to file specific paperwork to become eligible as a non-resident investor on the KRX.
+This includes a copy of your passport, an investment ID application, registration of signature, a standing proxy agreement and a resident status determination document.
 Only after this will the Financial Supervisory Service afford you an investor registration certificate (IRC).
-Once you receive your IRC, find a South Korea-based brokerage firm or bank with broker services and fund your account.
-You can then purchase Samsung stock as you please.
+Once you receive your IRC, find a South Korea-based brokerage firm or a bank with broker services and fund your account.
+You can then purchase Samsung stock as you would like.

 Although a more indirect method, investing in exchange-traded funds (ETFs) that center around the South Korean market allows you to buy into Samsung.
 ETFs consist of a large number of equities or other investments that center around a particular theme or sector of the market.
 Furthermore, investing in ETFs is significantly cheaper than investing directly in Samsung’s foreign stocks.

 Because Samsung makes up such a large portion of South Korea’s economy, many of these ETFs include its shares within their makeup.
 Some common versions of these funds are the iShares MSCI South Korea ETF (EWY) and the Xtrackers MSCI South Korea Hedged Equity Fund (DBKO).
 For each of these ETFs, about a fifth of their holdings resides in the electronics division of Samsung.